Auckland Regional Public Health Service

 Ratonga Hauora-ā-Iwi ō Tāmaki Makaurau

 Giardia is a parasite that can give you diarrhoea and sometimes make you feel very sick.

-Giardia is a parasite found in the gut of infected people and animals.
-It is passed on in the faeces of infected humans and animals.
+The parasite is found in the gut of infected people and animals.
+It is passed on in the poo (faeces) of infected humans and animals.
 People become infected when they swallow the parasites, usually in contaminated water.

 People with giardia may experience diarrhoea, stomach cramps and vomiting.

 If you are concerned about giardia, call Healthline on 0800 611 116 or see your doctor or practice nurse.

 You get infected when you swallow the parasites, for example, by drinking contaminated water or touching your mouth with contaminated hands.